Green beans

 Diet Ratings

-Whole plant food with no animal products or derivatives.
-Nutrient-dense legume vegetable rich in fiber, vitamins, and minerals.
+Whole plant food, nutrient-dense vegetable with no animal products or derivatives.
+Excellent source of fiber, vitamins, and minerals.

 Green beans are explicitly listed as an exception to the legume exclusion in official Whole30 guidelines.
-They are whole, unprocessed vegetables with no excluded ingredients.
+They are whole, unprocessed vegetables fully compliant with the program.

 Green beans are low in FODMAPs at standard serving sizes (1 cup cooked).
 Monash University has tested and confirmed low-FODMAP status.